Shipping Glossary

 The carrier will leave a delivery attempt notice and typically try again the next business day.
 After 2-3 failed attempts, the package is held at the nearest carrier facility for pickup.
 USPS holds for 15 days, FedEx for 7 days, and UPS for 5 business days before returning to sender.

 Use signature confirmation for high-value items (over $200), age-restricted products (alcohol, tobacco), important documents, prescription medications, and shipments to addresses with known theft issues.
-It's also recommended for expensive e-commerce orders to protect against fraudulent non-delivery claims.
+It is also recommended for expensive e-commerce orders to protect against fraudulent non-delivery claims.
+For low-value orders, the surcharge usually is not worth it: build a simple threshold rule instead of deciding case by case.

 With some carriers and signature levels, yes.
 USPS and FedEx allow recipients to authorize release without a signature by leaving a signed note or using the carrier's online tools.
 However, adult signature and restricted delivery cannot be waived.